A Long Legal Battle Over Hitler's Birth Home In Austria Ends

 The dispute started in 2012, after Pommer refused to greenlight requests for renovations.
 In 2016, the government began an attempt to seize the vacant property.
 At the time, the Interior Ministry spokesperson said the state would offer compensation to the owner of the building.

-In February, a district court in Ried im Innkreis, a town in northern Austria, ordered the country's government to pay Pommer the equivalent of about $1.7 million.
-That ruling was overturned in the spring by a regional court, and the Supreme Court Of Justice in Vienna upheld the decision in June.
+This February, a district court in Ried im Innkreis, a town in northern Austria, ordered the country's government to pay Pommer the equivalent of about $1.7 million.
+That ruling was overturned in the spring by a regional court, and the Supreme Court of Justice in Vienna upheld the decision in June.

 The Supreme Court ruled that Pommer should receive about $908,000 (812,000 euros) in compensation.
-The decision was made public by Austria's Ministry of the Interior on Monday.
+The decision was made public by Austria's Interior Ministry on Monday.

 Hitler was born in the building in 1889, above a bar called the Stag, according to local historian Florian Kotanko.
-The pub served locals and renters lived in the apartments upstairs.
+The pub served locals, and renters lived in the apartments upstairs.
 Hitler's family rented an apartment somewhere on the second floor, he said.

 During World War II, Nazis used the space as an art gallery and library, said Kotanko, who is head of the Braunau Society for Contemporary History.
-"When American troops liberated Braunau in May 1945, a German platoon tried to blow up the house and the Americans defended it," he told NPR.
+"When American troops liberated Braunau in May 1945, a German platoon tried to blow up the house, and the Americans defended it," he told NPR.

 The building later became a bank and then a school, he said.
 By the 1970s, the Austrian government was renting the property, turning the space into a center for people with special needs through a public-private partnership.